![]() |

 change that happen throughout our lives.

-We needed to with all of the food we had.
-With eight guys and two dogs we had 18
+We needed to with all of the food we had cooked.
+With eight guys and two dogs our skillet included 18

 cheese.
 I forgot to add the salt and